Resistance Temperature Detectors (RTDs) & Resistance Thermometers

-Resistance temperature detectors (RTD) accurately sense temperature with an excellent degree of
+Resistance temperature detectors (RTDs), also known as resistance thermometers, accurately sense process temperatures with an excellent degree of repeatability and

-Pyromation manufactures RTDs for many industry applications.
-From single- or dual-element RTDs
+Pyromation manufactures resistance temperature detectors and resistance thermometers for many industry applications.
+From single- or dual-element RTDs, PT100s-PT1000s, to Sanitary

 CIP configurations, we have the right RTD type for your job.
 If what you need is not available from our catalog, our product engineers will design an RTD measurement device for

 your specific application, including temperature sensor assemblies that require connection heads, thermowells and/or transmitters.